sinonjs/sinon/docs/release-source/release/assertions.md

 Sinon.JS ships with a set of assertions that mirror most behavior verification methods and properties on spies and stubs.
 The advantage of using the assertions is that failed expectations on stubs and spies can be expressed directly as assertion failures with detailed and helpful error messages.

-To make sure assertions integrate nicely with your test framework, you should customize either `sinon.assert.fail` or `sinon.assert.failException` and look into `sinon.assert.expose` and `sinon.assert.pass`.
+To make sure assertions integrate nicely with your test framework, you should customize `sinon.assert.fail` and look into `sinon.assert.expose` and `sinon.assert.pass`.

 The assertions can be used with either spies or stubs.